Week of March 4, 2019

 We’ve never not loved new ceramic work by Ian McDonald, and his new exhibition at the Cranbrook Art Museum is no exception.
 (McDonald is artist-in-residence and head of the ceramics department at Cranbrook.)
 The exhibition includes some lovely pieces in lilac and a pair of enormous lights made from extruded terra cotta sewer pipe.

-Speaking of chubby furniture, the Stockholm-based Owl Furniture & Objects recently launched a collection of stools and tables whose bases look like splices of a more tubular structure.
+Speaking of chubby furniture, the Barcelona-based Owl Furniture & Objects recently launched a collection of stools and tables whose bases look like splices of a more tubular structure.
 In addition to the stained pieces shown here, Owl also launched a lacquered version at Arranging Things during Stockholm Design Week.
 (Photo by Iris Humm)